 Use our Decision Making Grader to see how strong you are at making decisions

 It’s easy to get overwhelmed.
 You could face staffing or payroll concerns, customer payment or foreseeing supply chain issues.
 You’re going to need to plan exactly what measures are going to take place for an array of eventualities.

 If done right, this planning will save valuable days and resources in the coming months and help protect your business during the coronavirus crisis.
-But to do this, you have to become a master problem solver.
+But to do this, you have to become a master problem solver and experimenter.

 An easy way to do this is to start by taking a high-level view of your business.
 Develop a few scenarios to understand what a 20%, 35%, or 50% revenue drop would mean for your profitability and cash flow.

 You’ll probably have to throw your hiring plan or roadmap down the trash can and have to come up with alternative plans.
 That’s fine.
 That’s life.
 As Ray Dalio explained in his book Principles: Life and Work, you need to “embrace reality and deal with it.”

 Once you get the results of your high-level scenario analysis, start jotting down a few options.
 You can cut discretionary expenses or offer part-time or sabbatical to employees who have already expressed their desire to do so.
 You can drop software licenses or subscriptions or apply for government financial support depending on what your government has announced so far.